yujiri8/yujiri.xyz/software/javascript.md

 Ecosystems of other languages don't have this problem.
 Even [Django](https://yujiri.xyz/software/django), the giant all-the-features Python web framework, has only *3* dependencies, including indirect.

+### Filesystem imports

+Javascript is one of few languages that allows arbitrary filesystem path imports.
+In Node for example I can do `util = require('../util.js')`.
+This is nice.
+Imports are usually much less flexible than that in other languages.

 ---

 <br>